Nakateru/puppeteerInstagramSaver/README.md

 # puppeteerInstagramSaver

-for saving image or video on a tweet
+for saving image or video on an instagram post